rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 ## 2. Configure Load Balancer

-We will be using Nginx as our Layer 4 Load Balancer (TCP).
-Nginx will forward all connections to one of your Rancher nodes.
+We will be using NGINX as our Layer 4 Load Balancer (TCP).
+NGINX will forward all connections to one of your Rancher nodes.
+If you want to use Amazon NLB, you can skip this step and use [Amazon NLB configuration]({{< baseurl >}}/rancher/v2.x/en/installation/ha-server-install/nlb/)

 >**Note:**
 > In this configuration, the load balancer is positioned in front of your Linux hosts.
-The load balancer can be any host that you have available that's capable of running Nginx.
+The load balancer can be any host that you have available that's capable of running NGINX.
 >
 >One caveat: do not use one of your Rancher nodes as the load balancer.

-### A. Install Nginx
+### A. Install NGINX

-Start by installing Nginx on your load balancer host.
-Nginx has packages available for all known operating systems.
+Start by installing NGINX on your load balancer host.
+NGINX has packages available for all known operating systems.

-For help installing Nginx, refer to their [install documentation](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/).
+For help installing NGINX, refer to their [install documentation](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/).

-### B. Create Nginx Configuration
+### B. Create NGINX Configuration

-After installing Nginx, you need to update the Nginx config file, `nginx.conf`, with the IP addresses for your nodes.
+After installing NGINX, you need to update the NGINX config file, `nginx.conf`, with the IP addresses for your nodes.

 1. Copy and paste the code sample below into your favorite text editor.
 Save it as `nginx.conf`.

 2. From `nginx.conf`, replace `IP_NODE_1`, `IP_NODE_2`, and `IP_NODE_3` with the IPs of your [Linux hosts](#1-provision-linux-hosts).

-    **Example Nginx config:**
+    **Example NGINX config:**
     ```
     worker_processes 4;
     worker_rlimit_nofile 40000;